hip-satomi/microbeSEG/README.md

 In cases where the segmentation is good but not error-free, the segmentation can be uploaded to OMERO as well.
 Then the segmentation errors can be corrected manually using the annotation tool.

-Note: only manually corrected crops are used for training, i.e., the pre-label masks need to be imported and exported in the annotation tool ObiWan Microbi.
+Note: only manually corrected crops are used for training, i.e., the pre-label masks need to be imported and exported in the annotation tool ObiWan-Microbi.
 This prohibits to use erroneous, not yet corrected crops in the training process.

 ### Stop Calculations
 Training, evaluation, inference, data imports and data exports can be stopped by pressing *Control+C* in the corresponding menus.
 The stopping may need some time.